crypto-jones/react-chat-app/README.md

 ## React-Chat-App

-This is a splitscreen chat interface with real time chat functionality that uses the Chatkit API and database for user and post storage.
-The purpose of the splitscreen UI is to test out functionality in a single browser tab.
+This is simple chat interface with real time chat functionality that uses the Chatkit API and database for user and post storage.

 #### Tech Stack